 Good Magnifying glass is required during taking the measurement of any component if your eyesight is not proper else it results in taking the errors as the original measurement.

 This is the detailed explanation of Vernier Caliper along with its Formula, Construction, Experiment.
-Every Mechanical Engineer Must has to know this tool and the experiment too.
 If you like this article, Then share it with all your friends.